uw-esolab/neup-ies/README.md

 Documentation written using [Sphinx](<http://sphinx-doc.org/>).
 Follow these steps to build the documentation for this project!

-First, make sure you have a dedicated Python environment to build everything in.
+Prior to creating the documentation, make sure you have a dedicated Python environment to build everything in.
 If using [Anaconda](<https://docs.anaconda.com/anaconda/install/linux/>), you could try:

-    conda create -n pysam_env python=3.7
+    conda create -n <pysam_env> python=3.7

-or with a name other than `pysam_env`.
+(without the brackets) or with a name other than `pysam_env`.
 I have only tested things with Python 3.7, anything else is uncharted territory.
 Make sure you have the proper packages installed in that Python environment:

     pip install Sphinx
     pip install numpydoc
     pip install sphinxcontrib-napoleon

-First make sure you are in the correct conda environment.
-Then, make sure you run:
+To actually create the docs, make sure you are in the correct conda environment.

+    conda activate <pysam_env>

+Then, run the following:

     cd neup-ies/simulations/docs
     sphinx-apidoc -M -f -o source/ ../../simulations/